automation_scripts.py: A Blog Post in 150 Lines of Code

 The Downloads Folder Organizer

-This one needs less of a story because the story is universal: my Downloads folder is a war zone.
-I'll have screenshots next to tax forms next to random .json files I downloaded from some API three weeks ago.
-It gets to the point where I can't find anything, so I just download the same file again, which makes the problem worse.
+Everybody's Downloads folder is a warzone.
+Screenshots next to tax forms next to random .json files from some API debugging session three weeks ago.
+Eventually you can't find anything, so you just download the same file again, and the problem compounds.

 import shutil